Integrating Zipic

 Parameter: directory, path to save the files, string

-To specify a save directory, use the location option set to custom.
+To specify a save folder, use the location option set to custom.

 Parameter: location, string, options: